zicecommunity/ziceio/README.md

 ## Contributing

-In order to contribute and submit PRs to improve the **Zepio** codebase, please check our [CONTRIBUTING](https://github.com/ZiCEFoundation/zepio/blob/master/CONTRIBUTING.md) guide.
+In order to contribute and submit PRs to improve the **ZiCEio** codebase, please check our [CONTRIBUTING](https://github.com/ZiCEFoundation/ziceio/blob/master/CONTRIBUTING.md) guide.

 ## License